 Of the 22, which are important for you?

-Disclaimer: Choose your advisors wisely.
-Just because someone has reached advanced years does not mean they give good advice — my Nan would have you believe that to stay fit and live well into your 90s you need a glass of sherry and a pound of potatoes a day.
+Author’s note: Choose your advisors wisely.
+Just because someone has reached advanced years does not mean they give good advice — my Nan would have you believe that to reach your 90s fit and well you need to consume a glass of sherry and a pound of potatoes a day.